DamilolaAbiona/Objects/README.md

 * Also, implement a factory function createJambScores() that takes eng, govt, lit, crk as arguments.
 Then create an object representing Musa’s JAMB scores.
 Add the object as a property to Musa object you created above in (a) above

 4. What are the different ways you can clone an object?
 Give examples for each of them.

+- Clone the Object Using Object.assign()
+- Clone the Object Using Spread Syntax
+- Clone the Object Using JSON.parse()
+5.